Our LAN Centre

-We are proud to have Owls class as part of our school.
+We are proud to have a LAN Centre as part of our school.

-Owls class is our Language and Additional Needs Centre for 12 children aged between 4 and 7 years old.
-Owls is funded by the local authority and provides an alternative to a special school for those pupils with SEND who are unable to fully integrate into mainstream classes due to the extent of their developmental needs but who may benefit from inclusion in a mainstream class with high-level support.
+The LAN Centre is our Language and Additional Needs Centre for 12 children aged between 4 and 7 years old.
+It is funded by the local authority and provides an alternative to a special school for those pupils with SEND who are unable to fully integrate into mainstream classes due to the extent of their developmental needs but who may benefit from inclusion in a mainstream class with high-level support.
 The Centre is able to provide a unique curriculum designed to integrate different elements of communication support (PECs, Makaton) as well as Speech and Language Therapy, Occupation Therapy, specialist music teaching and activities such as horse riding and cooking.

 The LEA’s purpose in providing this alternative provision is to explore the potential of each pupil for mainstream inclusion and to prepare for a smooth transition beyond the early years to the most appropriate educational setting.
 Since the Centre was established, many of the pupils have significantly more complex learning and health needs which defy easy categorisation, although language and learning needs are common to all.